webbpinner/OpenVDMv2-PortOffice/INSTALL.md

 sudo apt-get install mysql-server
 ```

-### PHP5
+### PHP7
-The language used to write the OpenVDMv2 web-interface is PHP.
+The language used to write the OpenVDMv2-PortOffice web-interface is PHP.

 To install PHP open a terminal window and type:
 ```
-sudo apt-get install php5 php5-cli php5-mysql
+sudo apt-get install php7.0 php7.0-cli php7.0-mysql
 ```

 ###Apache2 Web-server

-The OpenVDM - Port Office web-application is served by the Warehouse via the Apache2 Web-Server
+The OpenVDMv2-PortOffice web-application is served by the Warehouse via the Apache2 Web-Server

-Apache2 is installed by Xubuntu by default but an Apache2 module must be enabled.
-To enable the additional module open a terminal window and type:
+Apache2 is installed by Ubuntu by default but an additional Apache2 module must be install and another module enabled.

+To install/enabled the additional required modules open a terminal window and type:

 ```
-sudo a2enmod rewrite
+sudo apt-get install libapache2-mod-php7.0 sudo a2enmod rewrite
 ```